Dorthu/gatherer_cli/README.md

 `gatherer -c '!GBW' -r scry -t '!l'` - find all red, blue, or colorless non-land
 	cards that scry

+`gatherer -c R -cmc '<3' -pow '>4' -b` - find all red cards that cost 2 or less
+    and have a power of more than 4

 ## parameters

 give each parameter 0-1 times.